bpoacesolutions/ai-voice-agent/README.md

 * a voice interface (Python)
 * a browser-based voice assistant (input + output + chat UI)
 * a backend API service
-* a local language model
+* a local language model service

-It serves as a foundation for building real-world conversational AI applications.
+It reflects real-world AI architecture patterns, including **service separation, dependency management, and conversational pipelines**, and serves as a solid foundation for building production-grade AI agents.